Caladium

 Watering the Caladium

-The best location for the Caladium
+The best habitat for the Caladium

 The Caladium prefers a warm, moist spot with indirect sunlight.
 Place the plant near a north-facing window or in a shady spot.
 Make sure it is not near a heater, as dry air is bad for this plant.
-A draught-free spot with a temperature of at least 21 degrees Celsius is ideal.
+A draft-free spot with a temperature of at least 21 degrees Celsius is ideal.

 Propagating the Caladium